jgrassler/crowbar/doc/barclamp.md

 and link to it when we discuss the changes you need to make.

-First of all, replace all occurrences of `barbican` by `mybarclamp` and adjust the `description field`.
+First of all, replace all occurrences of `barbican` by `mybarclamp` and adjust the top-level `description field`.
 Your default data bag's first few lines should now look something like this:

 ```
 {